In our October issue, we discussed the concept of a benchmark. We observed that due to inherent biases, there is no such thing as a perfect benchmark.

-Compared to the FTSE All-Share, the MSCI UK IMI is a more focused index because it does not invest in stocks with liquidity constraints.
-At the end of February, it had 352 constituents across large, mid and small cap segments of the UK market against 633 in the FTSE index.
-Looking at the international equities component, the MSCI index again has fewer constituents with only 2,375 against 2,941 in the FTSE series, covering 85% of the global equity markets outside the UK.
+Compared to the UK All-Share, the MSCI UK IMI is a more focused index because it does not invest in stocks with liquidity constraints.
+At the end of February, it had 352 constituents across large, mid and small cap segments of the UK market against 633 in the UK index.
+Looking at the international equities component, the MSCI index again has fewer constituents with only 2,375 against 2,941 in the UK market series, covering 85% of the global equity markets outside the UK.
 The bond exposure has been broadened out to include corporate debt and index linked gilts, reflecting feedback from member firms.
 Alternatives are now represented by a blend of cash and the MSCI Diversified Multiple Factor Index, an equity index which seeks to achieve returns through exposure to four factors: Value, Momentum, Quality and Low Size.
 Property has moved from an investable index of commercial properties to a liquid index which is based on the MSCI Core Real Estate Index, combined with short-term inflation protected bonds.

 Given the changes to the benchmarks, what does this mean for investors?
 UK Equity will still be dominated by the same large stocks, which account for over 35% of the new MSCI index.
 With regard to the international equity, although the top ten constituents are identical in both indices, accounting for around 10% in total, the MSCI index has a higher weighting to the US but a lower position in Japan.
 The fixed income position will generate a higher level of equity risk from investing in corporate bonds and index linked securities.
 Alternatives will provide further equity exposure to the US which accounts for nearly 50% of the MSCI Diversified Multiple Factor Index, moving away from the UK exposure of the old index.
 In property, the new benchmark will provide an improvement in liquidity as it will move away from bricks and mortar investments to easily tradeable entities.